shirutan/StardewValleyMods/SpaceCore/docs/README.md

     * By default this only includes chatting (and gifting if you are holding something), but mods can add new entries.
     * Content pack authors can let you ask an NPC questions by editing an asset from Content Patcher (see "NPC Questions" in the content pack authors).
 You can ask one question per day.
     * You can set this menu to always show up when interacting with an NPC in the config, in case you want to (for example) prevent accidentally gifting an item to somebody.
+* If any mods add equipment slots through SpaceCore, a "+" button will show to the left of your boots slot.
+This can access the new equipment slots.
+    * The image can be edited by content pack authors for recolors.
+The asset path to this texture is: `spacechase0.SpaceCore/ExtraEquipmentIcon`

 Provided functionality for content pack authors:
 * Fixes NPCs taking the longer path when there are circular routes.
 Note that the "length" of the path is determined by amount of warps, not by amount of tiles travelled, so if there are two paths to a location with the same amount of warps but one map is much larger, they might still take the larger map path.